 p-value = KSDIST(G14,B14,C14) = .043055

-We can also use the following array function to perform the test:
+Finally, we can use the following array function to perform the test:

 Real Statistics Function: The following function is provided in the Real Statistics Resource Pack: